After-Shock/Cloudbox-wiki/First-Time-Install:-Plexdrive.md

 1. After the cache is built (see [[log|Logs#plexdrive]]), all your media files (on the server and on Google Drive - combined) will show up in `/mnt/unionfs/Media/`.

-   If your media files are not showing up, then either something went wrong during the setup of Plexdrive (i.e. this page) or your media is not located in the correct folder in Google Drive (see [[Prerequisites|Prerequisites#4-google-drive-account]] and [[Paths|Paths#google-drive-paths]]).
+   If your media files are not showing up, then either something went wrong during the setup of Plexdrive (i.e. this page) or your media is not located in the correct folder in Google Drive (see [[Prerequisites| First-Time-Install: Prerequisites#4-google-drive-account]] and [[Paths|Paths#google-drive-paths]]).